raehik/box-tanks/DESIGN.md

 Pre-coding
 ----------

-  * The game's name will be "Box Tank Physics" (TODO: make sure that this fits whatever we decide on for requirements)
+  * The game's name will be "Box Tanks" (TODO: make sure that this fits whatever we decide on for requirements)
   * The game will be written in Javascript!!!